Written by Tenley Haraldson. Medically reviewed by board-certified dermatologist Dr. Julie Jackson.

 As a brand that’s committed to eco-friendly practices, we wanted to set the record straight about dimethicone in skin care and hair care (and why you’ll never find it in our products).

 What Is Dimethicone?

-What Is Dimethicone Used for?
+Is Dimethicone Natural?

-Is Dimethicone Bad for Skin?
+Is Dimethicone Safe for Skin and Hair?

 According to the FDA and Cosmetic Ingredient Review (CIR), dimethicone is a safe skincare ingredient that calms irritation, minimizes redness, and protects the skin from further damage.